-As said, all actions are grouped in the owner list, meaning at each employee will have a list of actions.
-The player will also have a list of all actions performed.
-Figure 10 illustrates the information organization for one project, showing all the employees involved in it and the details of the project.
+As said, all actions are grouped in the owner list, meaning at each employee has a list of actions.
+The player also has a list of all actions performed.
+Figure 10 illustrates the information organization for a project, showing all the employees involved in it and the details of the project.

 Figure 9: Action details